-- Lament for the contribution polluters have made in causing climate-related loss and damage and the impact on climate-vulnerable communities around the world. - Pray that UK leaders will push for the creation of a new international fund for climate-related loss and damage and persuade other countries to do the same. - Pray that a fund is designed in a way that ensures the money reaches the poorest and most vulnerable communities.
+- Lament for the contribution polluters have made in causing climate-related loss and damage and the impact on climate-vulnerable communities around the world. - Pray that world leaders will push for the creation of a new international fund for climate-related loss and damage. - Pray that a fund is designed in a way that ensures the money reaches the poorest and most vulnerable communities.